 - (a) Definition of Political Sign.
 "Political Sign" means a sign that carries a message intended to influence the outcome of an election, including without limitation, supporting or opposing the election of a candidate, the recall of a public official or the passage of a ballot issue. - (b) Display of Political Signs.
 Subject to Subsection (c) of this section, an Owner or Occupant may display a political sign on Owner's Lot before any primary, general election or special election. - (c) Rules.
-The Board of Directors may adopt reasonable rules that specify: - (1) The number of political signs. - (2) The maximum size, the placement and manner of display of a political sign. - (3) The number of days before the day of an election and after the day of election that a political sign may be displayed, after which the owner must remove the signs.
+The Board of Directors may adopt rules that specify: - (1) The number of political signs. - (2) The maximum size, the placement and manner of display of a political sign. - (3) The number of days before the day of an election and after the day of election that a political sign may be displayed, after which the owner must remove the signs.

 Section 9.
-OPEN SPACE VIEWS
+OPEN SPACE

-(a) "Improvement" Means

-- (1) every structure or other improvement, including, without limitation, dwellings, buildings, outbuildings, swimming pools, storage shelters, driveways, solar panels, basketball hoops, pedestrian walkways, fences, barriers, stairs, decks or other product of construction efforts on or in respect to the Property, and - (2) landscaping including hedges, windbreaks, planting, planted trees, shrubs, vegetation. - (b) "Open Space" means the golf course and similar open green space, including Lots A, B, C, E, F, G, H, J, and O. - (b) No Improvement shall be changed, modified, altered or erected between the House and property line bordering the golf course without the prior written approval of the Board - (c) No Improvement shall unreasonably obstruct the view of Salemtowne open spaces.
-The Board of Directors shall have the authority to make a final and binding decision on whether an improvement unreasonably obstructs a view of an open space.
+- (a) Definitions.
+As used in this section: "Improvement" Means - (1) every structure or other improvement, including, without limitation, dwellings, buildings, outbuildings, swimming pools, storage shelters, driveways, solar panels, basketball hoops, pedestrian walkways, fences, barriers, stairs, decks or other product of construction efforts on or in respect to the Property, and - (2) landscaping including hedges, windbreaks, planted trees, shrubs. - (b) " $\underline{Open\ Space}$ " means the golf course and similar open green space., including Lots A, B, C, E, F, G, H, J, and O. See attached map. - (c) No Improvement shall be changed, modified, altered or erected between the House and property line bordering the golf course without the prior written approval of the Board - (d) No Improvement shall obstruct the view of Salemtowne open spaces.
+The Board of Directors shall have the authority to make a final and binding decision on whether an improvement obstructs a view of an open space.